SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/initiate-multi-factoer-authentication-process.md

 To retrieve the child key and child secret, you first need to complete the multi-factor authentication process by using one of the following validation methods available at the **Multi Factor Authentication** stage of the form.

-## Authentication with recent invoice
+## Authentication with recent invoice details

 If you want to validate your FedEx shipping account via the recent invoice, then you must select the **Recent Invoice** option, and enter the necessary information as described in the following table.